YijunBao/Shallow-UNet-Neuron-Segmentation_SUNS/README.md

 [wiki-link]: https://github.com/YijunBao/Shallow-UNet-Neuron-Segmentation_SUNS/wiki

 ### System requirement
-Operation system: Windows 10.
+* Operation system: Windows 10.
-Memory: ~6x file size of the raw video if the the raw video is in uint16 format. ~3x file size of the raw video if the the raw video is in float32 format.
+* Memory: ~6x file size of the raw video if the the raw video is in uint16 format. ~3x file size of the raw video if the the raw video is in float32 format.
-A CUDA compatible GPU is preferred.
+* A CUDA compatible GPU is preferred.

 ### Installation on Windows
-* Install Anaconda with Python 3.7
+* Install [Anaconda][Anaconda] with Python 3.7
 * Install [CUDA Toolkit 10.0][cuda-link] if you have a CUDA-compatiable GPU and want to use it.
 * Launch Anaconda prompt and type the following in order (pathoffile is the directory to which the provided files were downloaded to):
 ```bat